 Go for a simple style!
 Bookcase with open shelves made of painted plywood, couple it with a minimalistic sectional sofa wrapped in mint linen upholstery and blend them with a light round coffee table featuring a matte-white glass top and metal legs.
 Voila, your living room is almost furnished!

 When choosing sofas, armchairs, beds or kitchen cabinets, give preference to plain square shapes and compact sizes, since this allows for more space in your rooms.
 Instead of detestable massive wardrobes, for storage use bedside tables, shelves and chests of drawers supplemented with a variety of stylish boxes and baskets.
 Scandinavian style furniture has to be functional and usable, yet warm and welcoming.

 In addition to that, please do not forget about good lighting in your room.
 A bright light and a light yellow tone (between 2700 and 3500 kelvins) can give you a feeling of extra cosiness.
 If you want to know more why we gave you such a recommendation or if you want to get more specific recommendations, please read another one of our articles about light bulbs in your house.
 In this article you will determine what bulbs are more efficient and how light tones affect you feeling of comfort

 Styles and furniture for a melancholic personality type

-You loath uninvited guests bursting into your house, since you do think that your home is your castle?
+Do you loath uninvited guests bursting into your house, since you consider that your home is your castle?